What type of individual is the fellowship looking for?

 Unfortunately, we are not able to offer scholarships or payment plans.
 We do encourage Fellows to see if their organizations are willing to contribute some or all of the cost as an investment in their professional development.

-The NYU Leadership Initiative, as well at FELPS alumni, subsidize the bulk of the program cost for each Fellowship.
+The NYU Leadership Initiative, The New York Women's Foundation, and FELPS alumni subsidize the bulk of the program cost for each Fellowship.

 If I am not currently working full-time for a public service organization, can I still apply?